-Part-time Status-a student is considered parttime if he/she is enrolled in less than twelve credit hours (less than six credit hours for loan deferments).

-Half-time Status-a student is considered halftime if he/she is enrolled in six or more credit hours but less than twelve credit hours (three credit hours for the summer term).
+- Part-time Status-a student is considered parttime if he/she is enrolled in less than twelve credit hours (less than six credit hours for loan deferments). - Half-time Status-a student is considered halftime if he/she is enrolled in six or more credit hours but less than twelve credit hours (three credit hours for the summer term).

-A current semester verification is based on the enrollment status of the student on the day the verification request is received by the Registrar's Office.
+A current semester verification is based on the enrollment status of the student on the first day of the second week of classes (after late registration.)
 A previous semester verification is based on the actual dates of attendance.